 Admissions and Enrollment Options for High School Students

 Qualified high school juniors or seniors who wish to take a UW-Madison course through the Traditional, Youth Options, or Course Options programs may apply for admission to UW-Madison as a nondegree status University Special student.
-Note: Course enrollment is a separate step from admission and is not permitted until several days before the semester begins and only if course space is available and all enrollment criteria are satisfied.
+Course enrollment is a separate step from admission and is not permitted until several days before the semester begins and only if course space is available and all enrollment criteria are satisfied.

 Adult Career and Special Student Services (ACSSS) serves as the admitting office and dean's office for University Special students including those seeking admission and enrollment through these options for Wisconsin high school students.